A Pretty Penny

 I quickly looked up and scanned the ceiling for cameras.
 But there were none, and I wondered if Jimmy had already known this before his ballsy move.

 The American took out his key card and then knelt down to pick up the suitcase and plastic bag.
-Me and Jimmy moved to the side to allow him passage to the door of the suite.
+Jimmy and I moved to the side to allow him passage to the door of the suite.
 He walked up to it and tapped the keycard against the doorknob.
 The LED light flashed green and he turned the handle and opened the door.
 We followed him in.

 With the pace of a funeral procession, we emerged into the living room.
 The suite was decorated in the style of a Parisian apartment; wall trims and herringbone floors.
-Abstract art hung on the walls, and the space was lit with warm light from various lamps dotted around.
+Abstract art hung on the walls, and the space was lit with warm light from various lamps dotted around the room.

 ‘Did you get what you needed?’ he asked, gazing absently at the floor.
 He took another sip from his glass and then looked up.
 He spotted me and Jimmy.
 ‘Who are these…’ And then he spotted gun.
 ‘What the fuck!’